kfeder/naltrexone_reanalysis/supplement.md

 prevalences and strengths of association between the unmeasured variable and relapse.
-For each set of parameters, we estimate the extent of bias -- the percent difference between the observed risk ratio and the "true" risk ratio stratifying on confounders.
+For each set of parameters, we estimate the extent of bias -- the percent difference between the observed risk ratio and the "true" risk ratio stratifying on unobserved variable.

     #' Now we conduct our sensitivity analysis.
 We follow the methods of Lash et al., 2009, as employed in the episensr package
     #' The user chooses: